 What Is the Best Way to Remove Lead Paint?

-The best way to remove lead paint is to hire a professional contractor who has the necessary experience and certification to handle the job.
-At Klappenberger & Son, we take a lead paint class every five years to stay up to date on the most current remediation methods and to maintain certification.
+The best way to remove paint with Pb is to hire a professional contractor who has the necessary experience and certification to handle the job.
+Klappenberger & Son is certified to encapsulate or remove it.

 Although you won’t have to worry about how to remove the paint yourself when you hire a professional, it can be helpful to understand some of the approaches your contractor may use.

 They may try wire brushing, wet hand scraping with liquid paint removers or hand scraping with a low-temperature heat gun.
-Any sanding of lead paint should be done with an electric sander that includes a high-efficiency particulate air (HEPA) filtered vacuum to contain the dust.
+Any sanding of lead paint should be done with a (HEPA) filtered vacuum to contain the dust.
 They will also use an encapsulating primer to seal the surface and prevent lead dust from getting into the air.

 It may be even more helpful to know what methods a contractor should not use.
-Lead dust must be contained and encapsulated, so a contractor should never use a method that allows dust to be kicked up into the air.
-They shouldn’t scrape dry paint or sand without a HEPA filter.
-You also shouldn’t see them sandblast or pressure wash the surface.
-Other dangerous methods you should not use for removing lead paint are open-flame burning and chemical removal processes.
+Lead dust must be contained and encapsulated.
+A trained contractor does not use a method that allows dust to be kicked up into the air.
+They shouldn’t scrape dry paint or sand without a HEPA filter vacuum cleaner.
+You also shouldn’t see them sandblast or open-flame burning.

 What Other Abatement Methods Are There Besides Removal?

-Removal isn’t the only abatement method for lead-based paint.
+Removal isn’t the only abatement method.
 There are three other approaches you can take to keep you and your family safe from lead paint in your home.
 These methods include:

-- Encapsulation: There are products designed to cover lead-based paint, effectively sealing it off.
+- Encapsulation: There are products designed to cover Pb paint, effectively sealing it off.
 These products look like paint, but they have special properties to help them create a watertight bond.
-Just covering over lead-based paint with paint that doesn’t contain lead can help, but an encapsulant product is a more effective option.
+Just covering over this toxic mineral with paint that doesn’t contain lead can help, but an encapsulant product is a more effective option.

-You can paint over lead-based paint.
+You can paint over lead paint.
 If you decide to do so, it’s best to use a product intended for encapsulation and not just any type of paint.
-It’s also important to consider the condition of the lead-based paint before trying to cover it with paint or encapsulant products.
+It’s also important to consider the condition of the lead paint before trying to cover it with paint or encapsulant products.

-What Should You Do If You Accidentally Sanded Lead-Based Paint?
+What Should You Do If You Accidentally Sanded Pb Paint?

-You might start a painting project and only realize once you’re knee-deep that you are dealing with lead-based paint.
-Although sanding lead-based paint without the proper protective measures in place is a dangerous scenario you want to avoid, it can happen.
+You might start a painting project and only realize once you’re knee-deep that you are dealing with paint that has lead.
+Although sanding it without the proper protective measures in place is a dangerous scenario you want to avoid, it can happen.